apple/live-caller-id-lookup-example/Sources/PIRService/PIRService.docc/Authentication.md

 ![Authentication flow diagram](authentication.png)

 1. Authentication server shares the public keys with PIR compute nodes.
 (Optional)
-2. Application autenticates with the authentication server using regular authentication flow.
+2. Application authenticates with the authentication server using regular authentication flow.
 3. Authentication server returns a User Token.
 This is a long lived HTTP Bearer token for the user.
-4. Applicaton registers the User Token with the system.
+4. Application registers the User Token with the system.
 5. When a PrivacyPass token needs to be fetched, the system first asks the authentication server for the Token Issuer Directory that contains a list of public keys.
 To minimize the chance of authentication server giving out different public keys to different clients the clients fetch the Token Issuer Directory from a proxy server.